rks101/egnet/README.md

 ## Network Adapters
 Know your network adapters: product, provider, logical names, MAC, capacity in Mbps or Gbps, capabilities, etc.
 Knowledge of adapters and vendors can help with device driver-related issues or update drivers.
-The network adapter's logical name is visible in the output of the ip command.
+The network adapter's logical name is visible in the ip command output.

 ```
 $ lshw -class network